ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 #### *Meta-Analysis*

+This task view focuses on packages relevant to clinical trials.
+For a more comprehensive list of packages on this topic, please refer to the `r view("Meta-analysis")` task view.

 -   `r pkg("meta")` is a user-friendly package offering standard meta-analysis methods as described in the book *Meta-Analysis with R* by Schwarzer et al. (2015) <[doi: 10.1007/978-3-319-21416-0](https://doi.org/10.1007/978-3-319-21416-0)>, featuring common and random effects models, various plots (e.g., forest, funnel), advanced models (e.g., three-level, GLMM), bias evaluation, meta-regression, cumulative and leave-one-out analysis, and subgroup forest plot summaries.

 -   `r pkg("metafor")` is a comprehensive package for meta-analyses, providing functions to calculate effect sizes, fit various (e.g., fixed-, and random-effects) models, perform moderator/meta-regression analyses, create meta-analytical plots, apply specialized methods (e.g., Mantel-Haenszel method, Peto's method), and fit meta-analytic multivariate/multilevel models accounting for non-independent sampling errors or clustering.